Pull to refresh

 Built World

-Maine had zero utility-scale battery storage until six weeks ago.
-Plus Power's 175-megawatt Cross Town facility in Gorham began operations on February 11, 2026, capable of powering 19,000 homes for two hours and storing surplus wind power from northern Maine for dispatch to Boston during peak demand.
-This marked the largest system on the New England grid at the time.
+Maine had no utility-scale battery storage until Plus Power's 175-megawatt Cross Town facility in Gorham began operations on February 11, 2026.
+It can power 19,000 homes for two hours and store surplus wind power from northern Maine for dispatch to Boston during peak demand — the largest on the New England grid at the time.

 New England clean energy connect transmission line